CHIPTS ACKNOWLEDGEMENT IN PUBLICATIONS

 You can find more on citations and complying with NIH Public Access Policy by clicking here.

 Members are encouraged to use the CHIPTS logo in your email signature, presentations, posters, and any promotional materials in which CHIPTS is co-sponsoring or is a collaborator.
 Below you will find a couple versions including ones with a transparent or white background for graphic design use.
 If you have any questions regarding usage of the logo or other graphic design options, please contact Uyen Kao at email@example.com.

-The mission of the Center for HIV Identification, Prevention, and Treatment Services (CHIPTS) is to eliminate new HIV infections by promoting research, fostering networking, and supporting capacity building, with an emphasis on key populations who face comorbidities.
-Both domestically and globally, CHIPTS has expertise in HIV program administration, junior faculty and trainee development, policy impact and evaluation, and innovation in interventions to optimize care and treatment of HIV-infected individuals and to expand prevention opportunities for HIV-uninfected at-risk individuals.
+*Major Goals: The mission of the Center for HIV Identification and Treatment Services (CHIPTS) is to eliminate new HIV infections by promoting research, fostering networking, and supporting capacity building, with an emphasis on key populations who faces comorbidities.
+Both domestically and globally, CHIPTS has expertise in HIV program administration, junior faculty and trainee development, policy impact and evaluation, and innovation in interventions to optimize care and treatment of HUV-infected individuals and to expand prevention opportunities for HIV-uninfected at-risk individuals.